 Should I open a Junior Isa for my child?

-Like adults, children have their own tax-free allowances.
+Like adults, children have their own tax-free income and allowances.

 Realistically, most children will never exceed this, so it makes sense to prioritise the best rates, and these may well be found in non-Isa accounts.

 That said, there are some important benefits to saving in a Junior Isa:

-- The money is locked away until they turn 18: although they are free to spend this on anything they like.
+- The money is locked away until the child turns 18: although they are free to spend this on anything they like.

 - Junior Isas pay interest and investment returns tax-free: money given by parents that generates more than £100 interest in a year is taxable outside of an Isa.